benchmark-urbanism/cityseer-api/docs/vitepress/tools/graphs.md

                      cent_min_len_factor=None,
                      merge_edges_by_midline=True,
                      multi_edge_len_factor=1.5,
+                     multi_edge_min_len=100)
-                     multi_edge_min_len=100) -> nx.MultiGraph
+                     -> nx.MultiGraph
 </pre>
 </FuncSignature>

 Consolidates nodes if they are within a buffer distance of each other.
 Several parameters provide more control over the conditions used for deciding whether or not to merge nodes.
 The algorithm proceeds in two steps:

 - Nodes within the buffer distance of each other are merged.
 A new centroid will be determined and all existing edge endpoints will be updated accordingly.
 The new centroid for the merged nodes can be based on:
   - The centroid of the node group;
   - Else, all nodes of degree greater or equal to `cent_min_degree`;
   - Else, all nodes with aggregate adjacent edge lengths greater than a factor of `cent_min_len_factor` of the node with the greatest aggregate length for adjacent edges.
 - The merging of nodes creates parallel edges which may start and end at a shared node on either side.
 These edges are replaced by a single new edge, with the new geometry selected from either:
   - An imaginary centreline of the combined edges if `merge_edges_by_midline` is set to `True`;
-  - Else, the shortest edge, with longer edges discarded.
+  - Else, the shortest edge, with longer edges discarded;
+  - Note that substantially longer parallel edges are retained, instead of discarded, if they exceed `multi_edge_len_factor` and are longer than `multi_edge_min_len`.

 <FuncHeading>Parameters</FuncHeading>